christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 **This fits with the bigger picture:** earlier layers are encoding the critical scene details (e.g., Mark moving the cat), while midstream activations are key for representing changes in location (whether the cat ends up on the basket or box).

-The whole process aligns with previous attention analysis—early layers set up the scene, mid layers handle object movement and maintaining the scene, and late layers focus on resolving John’s false belief.
+The whole process aligns with previous attention analyses—early layers set up the scene, mid layers handle object movement and maintaining the scene, and late layers focus on resolving John’s false belief.

 <br/>